In Xi's China, even internal reports fall prey to censorship - ExBulletin

 Interviews with Chinese scholars suggest that when it comes to decisions made by the summit, there is now little room for discussion or course correction.

-Beijing’s public stance on Russia’s invasion of Ukraine is clear: As part of Xi’s boundless partnership with Russia, officials express sympathy for Moscow’s grievances towards the West, portraying states United as a hypocritical tyrant and NATO as the aggressor.
+Although China has not expressed direct support for Russia’s invasion of Ukraine, Beijing’s position is clear: as part of Xi’s boundless partnership with Russia, officials express sympathy for Moscow’s grievances towards the West, portraying the United States as a hypocritical tyrant and NATO as the aggressor.

-But in private conversation, many Chinese foreign policy experts express views that diverge from the party line, a diversity of opinion that is not conveyed to Chinese leaders, they say.
+But in private conversations, many Chinese foreign policy experts express views that diverge from the party line.
+This diversity of opinion, however, is not being transmitted to Chinese leaders, some scholars fear.

+There’s a lot more diversity of opinion than one would assume, said one academic, declining to be named because he was not authorized to speak to the press.

+At the Chinese Academy of Social Sciences, a book published in Russia was not allowed to be translated into Chinese because it contained sections criticizing Putin, according to an academic familiar with Russian experts at the academy.

+Then one of the scholars said the expert should recommend Xi call Ukrainian President Volodymyr Zelenskyy.
+If I do this, I will not be able to write another report, said the academic written by the expert, speaking on condition of anonymity for fear of reprisals.

+Xi has not spoken to Zelenskyy since the start of the invasion.

-Many experts fear that China has alienated Europe by standing alongside Russia.
+Many experts fear that China has alienated Europe by favoring Russia.
 A landmark investment deal with the European Union seems almost dead, and Europe is increasingly aligning its China policy with that of its biggest rival, the United States.

 A scholar took a calculated risk to make his point heard.
-Government adviser Hu Wei published an online essay in March criticizing the war and saying Beijing should side with Europe.
+Government Advisor Hu Wei published an online essay in March criticize the war and argue that Beijing should side with Europe.

 Hu wrote publicly because he feared his bosses would endorse an internal report, according to Zhao Tong, a fellow at the Carnegie Endowment for International Peace.
 Even if the article were censored, he thought, it might attract the attention of high officials.